Updated for Version “Luna I”

 Level and Talent Priority

-Character Level > Normal Attack ≥ Burst > Skill
+Level 90* > Normal Attack ≥ Burst > Skill

 Keqing’s damage profile is split quite evenly among her Talents, and she should level them all roughly equally.
 If using 4pc Thundering Fury, Skill is relatively even with Burst.